typst/hayagriva/README.md

 hayagriva literature.yml -k feminism citation
 ```

-The `-k` flag preceeds the sub-command (e.g. `citation`, `reference`) and takes a comma-separated list of keys (or a single one).
+The `-k` flag precedes the sub-command (e. g. `citation`, `reference`) and takes a comma-separated list of keys (or a single one).
 The sub-command will then only work on the specified keys.
 The `citation` sub-command also allows for a `-s` flag.
 Its possible values can be viewed with `hayagriva help citation`, it will default to an author-date style.

 Instead of the `-k` flag, you can also use the `--select` flag to provide a custom [Hayagriva selector.](https://github.com/typst/hayagriva/blob/main/selectors.md) For example, you could run the following to only reference entries that have a URL or DOI at the top level:
 ```bash